 More hazardous to the shelf-life of your skincare are light and oxygen.
 So it’s important to make sure that your products are always tightly closed and away from direct sun.

 We love a minimalist beauty routine, and it can be tempting to cut down on your number of brushes by letting them multitask.
 But using the same brush or sponge for multiple products is also a fast way to spread oils, bacteria, and other contaminants.

 Where at all possible, keep a different brush or applicator for each cosmetic in your regular rotation.

 5. Clean Makeup Brushes and Sponges

-Cleaning your makeup tools is a step that most of us know about, but few of us actually follow through on.
+Cleaning your makeup tools is a step that most of us know about, but few of us follow through on.
 It slips into that same category as getting an oil change or going to the dentist: something we’ll get around to eventually.

-Washing your brushes can seem like yet another chore, but it’s actually vital.
+Washing your brushes can seem like yet another chore, but it’s vital.
 They can very quickly acquire a buildup of dirt, oils, and germs that may not be visible to the naked eye.
-So even if they look clean, you may not even be able to see all the grime that’s caking your tools.
+So even if they look clean, you may not even be able to see all the grime that’s catching your tools.

 The pros recommend refreshing your brushes once a week.
 But a whopping 61 percent of women clean their makeup brushes less than once a month — if at all.
 But it’s not just procrastination.
 17% of women (and a huge 31% of millennial women) don’t even know how to clean them properly.

 - Clean one brush at a time.
 Wet the brush with warm water and add a dollop of your preferred cleanser.
 (Such as baby shampoo, a gentle face cleanser, or a dedicated makeup brush cleanser.)